stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/08_Performance/01_Caching.md

 If `?flush=1` is requested in the URL, e.g. http://mysite.com?flush=1, this will trigger a call to `flush()` on any classes that implement the `Flushable` interface.
 Using this, you can trigger your caches to clean.

-See [reference documentation on Flushable](/reference/flushable) for implementation details.
+See [documentation on Flushable](/developer_guides/execution_pipeline/flushable) for implementation details.

 ### Memcached